-- View the work of colonial artist John Glover at the Queen Victoria Museum and Art Gallery, Launceston, and visit his property, 'Patterdale' whose landscape inspired his paintings. - On Bruny Island enjoy a 3-hour wilderness cruise featuring some of Australia's highest sea cliffs and abundant coastal wildlife including seals, dolphins, migrating whales and seabirds. - Take a 6-hour 'Spirit of the Wild' cruise seated in the Premier Upper Deck, through the pristine World Heritage-listed Gordon River and Macquarie Harbour. - Take a diesel locomotive from the shores of Macquarie Harbour into the ancient rainforest and mountains of Tasmania's rugged West Coast. - In Queenstown, meet artist and Glover Prize winner Raymond Arnold, whose work is influenced by the Western Tasmanian landscape. - By special appointment visit the Georgian colonial homestead Strathborough restored by the architectural firm Core Collective. - In Richmond learn about Tasmania's past from historian Henry Reynolds, author of numerous books including The Other Side of the Frontier (1982) which won the Ernest Scott Prize. - Visit the Cascades Female Factory, a World Heritage Site, and meet Dr Alison Alexander, an historian and author of numerous books including Tasmania's Convicts. - Team seasonal food with fine Tasmanian wine at Josef Chromy; and dine at award-winning Stillwater. - Visit Dorney House a 1978 modernist gem, located atop an abandoned 1900s fort on Porter Hill. - Explore the Museum of Old and New Art (MONA), the private collection of David Walsh. - Join multi award-winning architect Robert Morris-Nunn AM for a tour of the interior of the Henry Jones Art Hotel, followed by a talk on Hobart's development. - Stay at World-Heritage Listed Cradle Mountain Lake St Clair National Park and stroll through breathtaking alpine forests.
+- View the work of colonial artist John Glover at the Queen Victoria Museum and Art Gallery, Launceston, and visit his property, 'Patterdale' whose landscape inspired his paintings. - On Bruny Island enjoy a 3-hour wilderness cruise featuring some of Australia's highest sea cliffs and abundant coastal wildlife including seals, dolphins, migrating whales and seabirds. - Take a 6-hour 'Spirit of the Wild' cruise seated in the Premier Upper Deck, through the pristine World Heritage-listed Gordon River and Macquarie Harbour. - Take a diesel locomotive from the shores of Macquarie Harbour into the ancient rainforest and mountains of Tasmania's rugged West Coast. - In Queenstown, meet artist and Glover Prize winner Raymond Arnold, whose work is influenced by the Western Tasmanian landscape. - By special appointment visit the Georgian colonial homestead Strathborough restored by the architectural firm Core Collective. - Visit the Cascades Female Factory, a World Heritage Site, and meet Dr Alison Alexander, an historian and author of numerous books including Tasmania's Convicts. - Team seasonal food with fine Tasmanian wine at Josef Chromy; and dine at award-winning Stillwater. - Join multi award-winning architect Robert Morris-Nunn AM for a tour of the interior of the Henry Jones Art Hotel, followed by a talk on Hobart's development. - Stay at World-Heritage Listed Cradle Mountain Lake St Clair National Park and stroll through breathtaking alpine forests.

-Overnight Hobart (5 nights) • Strahan (2 nights) • Cradle Mountain (2 nights) • Launceston (3 nights)
+Overnight Hobart (4 nights) • Strahan (2 nights) • Cradle Mountain (2 nights) • Launceston (2 nights)